ntvthuyen/ntvthuyen.github.io/urara/projects/smartwatchasremotecontrol/+page.svelte.md

 ---

 ## Introduction
 This is a part of my thesis, I built this demo to test data streaming from smartwatch to personal computer.
-User tap on the buttons shows on the smartwatch screen to select the application and open it.
+Users can tap on the buttons show on the smartwatch screen to select the application and open it.

 I also built a custom windows credential provider that allows user to login with token store in the smartwatch.